stysos/stysos/README.md

 - 👋 Hi, I’m @stysos
 - 👀 I’m interested in ...
-AI and Data Science using Python!
+Python, AI and Data Science
-- 🌱 I’m currently learning ...
-AI algorithms with great interest in MLPs!!
-- 💞️ I’m looking to collaborate on ...
-Any AI related projects!
+- 💞️ I’m looking to collaborate on anything Python!
-- 📫 How to reach me ...  @samtysoon
+- 📫 How to reach me @samtysoon

 <!---
 stysos/stysos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.